ajinabraham/nodejsscan/README.md

 # NodeJsScan

-Static Security code scanner for Node.js applications.
+Static security code scanner for Node.js applications.

 ## How to Configure